-The governing body has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The Board of Trustees has overall responsibility for ensuring that our school complies with all relevant data protection obligations.

 Data Protection Officer

 The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.